 - MIUR FORECAST 47.000

 - ESO HIRES 11.500

 - MIUR Premiale Frontiera Euro 153.380

 - ESO FORS UP Euro 40.000

 - Horizon 2020: 10 (+ 1 participation AENEAS) + 2 PEOPLE FELLOWSHIPS

 - Other international projects: 1 MERAC, ESO ecc

-- 10 EU scientific projects were hosted at OATs as at 31 December 2017 (including Aeneas and 2 ASTROFIT fellowships).
+- 10 EU scientific projects were hosted at OATs as at 31 December 2018 (including Aeneas and 1 ASTROFIT fellowship).

-N° of scientific meetings&public events (2017): 55 (average attendance of 40 researchers each; 26 visitors (8 foreigners - including seminar speakers and visiting guests) were hosted at OATs.
+N° of scientific meetings & public events (2018): 40 (average attendance 40 researchers; 52 scientific visitors (28 of Italian nationality; 24 foreigners - including seminar speakers and visiting guests)

-The OATs main building (Castello Basevi) hosts the Director’s office, the Administrative Central offices, the Computing and IT Service, the library, and research office spaces, including meeting rooms and a video-conference room for a total covered surface of sqm 1394,57.
-A separate building (Villa Bazzoni), located about 100 meters away, is shared with researchers of the Astronomy Section of the Department of Physics of the University of Trieste and covers a total of sqm 933,75.
-Moreover, it counts on the Basovizza Observing Station, which totals up a surface of sqm 4315,35.
+The OATs main building (Castello Basevi) hosts the Director’s office, the Administrative Central offices, the Computing and IT Service, the library and offices of research staff, meeting rooms and a video-conference room for a total surface of sqm 1,394.57.
+A separate building (Villa Bazzoni), located at a distance of about 100 meters, is shared with researchers of the Astronomy Section of the Department of Physics of the University of Trieste and covers a total of sqm 933,75.
+Moreover, it includes the Basovizza Observing Station which totals up a surface of sqm 4,315.35.